trevinwisaksana/Livenode/README.md

 # SceneKit Experiment
 This micro-project is a series of quick experiments designed to add-up to build the Livenote app.
-It experiments on how to construct a grid view for a 3D modeling environment in which users are able to construct a 3D scene.
+It explores how to construct a grid view for a 3D modeling environment in which users are able to construct a 3D scene.

 Incase you're wondering what the Livenote app is, it is the Augmented Reality (AR) version of Keynote or PowerPoint.
 The goal is to create a "pocket projector" using AR in which users can share ideas with others through a more immerisve experience.
+The compilation of these experiments would lead to the completion of this app.

+## Timeline
+• August – September: Complete scene and node attributes inspector, refine camera controls and movement
+• October – November: Refine 3D modeling environment, add node merging capabilities

 <p align="center">
   <img src="https://github.com/trevinwisaksana/SceneKit-Grid-Experiment/blob/master/Screenshots/1.png" width="800" height="584">